netsight/Products.sqlpfgadapter/README.txt

 - it's a lot of manual work, and quite cumbersome for ordinary users
 - it doesn't work with collective.megaphone_ (see mailinglist-discussion_)

-The goal for this package is:

-- to make SQL storage from PloneFormGen easy
-- to also work with collective.megaphone

-To achieve this, we create a new PloneFormGen action-adapter_.
-This uses SQLAlchemy_ (collective.lead_) to save the form data to the database.

 Installing